 - These are great sources of prebiotic soluble and insoluble fiber, which aren't digested or metabolized as carbohydrate in the body.

-- They don't cause a substantial increase in glucose and are suitable for maintaining ketosis (plus they function perfectly as a vessel for olive oil, butter, etc.)
+- They don't cause a substantial increase in glucose and are suitable for maintaining ketosis (plus they're a perfect vessel for healthy fats like olive oil, butter, etc.)

 - Micronutrient-rich ingredients (e.g., turmeric, ginger, cacoa, cinnamon, etc.)

 - Moderate protein (plant or animal derived protein- pasture-raised when possible)

 - While excess protein can increase glucose and kick you out of ketosis, it's important to maintain an adequate intake to prevent muscle loss.
 The "adequate amonut" will be different for everyone based on your body composition and lifestyle.
 It's best to couple protein intake around exercise if possible.